tom-howard/ros2/docs/course/part3.md

       DESTINATION lib/${PROJECT_NAME}
     )
     ```

-1. After having completed Part 2 Exercises 4 & 5, you should have a working `move_circle.py` node complete with a proper shutdown procedure.
-Take a copy of the code and paste it into your new `param_circle.py` file.
-Alternatively, if you didn't manage to finish the exercises previously, you can access a worked example below:

-    <center>[:material-file-code-outline: A `move_circle.py` worked example](./part3/move_circle.md){ .md-button target="_blank"}</center>

 1. Re-build your package with `colcon` (even though `param_circle.py` is still just an empty file at this stage):